UPDATED OCTOBER 2025

 73-years old | Surprise, Arizonaicon

-Maryann Hanula, 73-years old, died seven months after suffering a violent attack by her neighbor's two pit bulls in October 2011.
-The victim was attacked by the dogs in her own yard after the animals escaped their owner's gated property.
-The pit bulls bit the woman all over her body and ate through most of her right foot before a neighbor -- an off-duty Phoenix police officer -- intervened and shot both dogs to death.
-Friends said the victim underwent 13 surgeries and suffered from multiple infections in the months following the attack.
-Most of the last seven months of the woman's life were spent in a hospital.
-Maryann died on May 12.
-The owner of the pit bulls, Cynthia Montoya, had only lived on the block for 3-weeks prior to the vicious attack.
-About 6-weeks after the attack, the Montoya family moved to a new location.
-The city's prosecutor's office "might" charge Montoya with a misdemeanor if she is locatable. [source citations]
+Maryann Hanula, 73-years old, died seven months after being attacked by two pit bulls.
+The attack occurred on October 10, 2011 in her front yard in the 15000 block of West Jackpot way around 8:00 pm.
+The dogs, a male and female, escaped their owner's gated property on the same street, the Surprise Police Department said.
+The dogs bit the woman all over her body and ate through most of her right foot.
+One neighbor who intervened was also bitten by the dogs.
+Surprise Fire Battalion Chief Autry Cheatham said another neighbor -- an off-duty Phoenix police officer -- shot and killed both animals.
+She was transported to John C. Lincoln North Mountain Hospital, where she underwent 13 surgeries and suffered from multiple infections.
+Most of the last seven months of her life were spent in a hospital, friends said.
+She died on May 12.
+The owner of the pit bulls, Cynthia Montoya, had only lived on the block for three weeks.
+Six weeks after the attack, the Montoya family moved away.
+The Maricopa County Attorney's Office reviewed the case.
+No charges were brought. [source citations]

 Date of death: May 12, 2012 Chained: No